kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 the Gateway that configures the underlying load balancer or proxy.
 How and which Routes bind to Gateways is controlled by the resources themselves.
-Route and Gateway resources have built-in controls to permit or constrain how they select each other.
+Route and Gateway resources have built-in controls to permit or constrain how they select valid partners.
 This is useful for enforcing organizational policies for how Routes are exposed and on which Gateways.
 Consider the following example:

 > A Kubernetes cluster admin has deployed a Gateway “shared-gw” in the “Infra”